Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

-In the laboratery frame, the macroscopic polarzation \textbf{P} is related to the electric field vector \textbf{E} by the second-rank dielectric tensor $\tilde{\varepsilon}$:

-To obtain the microscopic electronic properties from measurements conducted in the laboratory frame, a two-step transformation process is required.
-Primarily, the Cartesian coordinate system has to undergo a rotation by the Euler angles $\phi$, $\theta$ and $\psi$, transforming it into an auxiliary coordinate system ($\xi$, $\eta$, $\zeta$), where $\zeta$ is alinged parallel with the crystallographic \emph{c}-axis [Fig. \ref{fig:Crystal structure and coordinate transformation}(b)] \cite{SchubertIR, tompkins2005handbook}.
-For orthorhombic, tetragonal, hexagonal, and trigonal systems, $\phi$, $\theta$ and $\psi$, can be chosen in a manner that the $\tilde{\varepsilon}$ is diagonal in ($\xi$, $\eta$, $\zeta$).
-In the case of monoclinic and triclinic systems an additional projection \textbf{T} onto the orthogonal auxiliary system ($\xi$, $\eta$, $\zeta$) is required, since the principal directions of the microscopic polarizability {\bf p} are not perpendicular to each other.
-For triclinic crystals, the projection operator \textbf{T} is given by \cite{Suh:ks0025}:
+In the laboratory frame, the macroscopic polarization \textbf{P} is related to the electric field vector \textbf{E} by the second-rank dielectric tensor $\tilde{\varepsilon}$: $ \textbf{P} = (1- \tilde{\varepsilon})\textbf{E}= \textbf{$\chi$} \textbf{E}, $ where \textbf{$\chi$} is the second-rank susceptibility tensor.
+From the above equations, all the six components of the symmetric dielectric tensor can be deconvoluted.
+To obtain the microscopic electronic properties from measurements conducted in the laboratory frame, a transformation process is required.
+The Cartesian coordinate system has to undergo a rotation by the Euler angles $\phi$, $\theta$ and $\psi$, transforming it into an auxiliary coordinate system ($\xi$, $\eta$, $\zeta$) [Fig. \ref{fig: Crystal structure and coordinate transformation}(b)] \cite{SchubertIR, tompkins2005handbook}.
+For orthorhombic, tetragonal, hexagonal, and trigonal systems, $\phi$, $\theta$ and $\psi$ can be chosen in a manner that the tensor $\tilde{\varepsilon}$ is diagonal in ($\xi$, $\eta$, $\zeta$).
+In the case of monoclinic and triclinic systems, complex dielectric tensor $\tilde{\varepsilon}$ can not be diagonalize in general.